VoxelForge/VoxelForge/API.md

 To give you a *very* brief overview over this API, here is the basic workflow on how to add your own custom HUD bar:

 * Create images for your HUD bar
-* Call `hud.register_hudbar` to make the definition of the HUD bar known to this mod
+* Call `hb.register_hudbar` to make the definition of the HUD bar known to this mod
-* Call `hud.init_hudbar` for each player for which you want to use previously defined HUD bar
+* Call `hb.init_hudbar` for each player for which you want to use previously defined HUD bar
-* Use `hud.change_hudbar` whenever you need to change the values of a HUD bar of a certain player
+* Use `hb.change_hudbar` whenever you need to change the values of a HUD bar of a certain player
-* If you need it: Use `hud.hide_hudbar` and `hud.unhide_hudbar` to hide or unhide HUD bars of a certain player
+* If you need it: Use `hb.hide_hudbar` and `hb.unhide_hudbar` to hide or unhide HUD bars of a certain player

 ## The basic rules
 In order to use this API, you should be aware of a few basic rules in order to understand it: